Databases

 Memory | The memory resource specification of the database server. |

-Role | The role of the database as the master or replica. |
+Role | The role of the database as the master. |

 Allowed IPs | The number of allowed IP address rules enabled for the database server. |